anardelli/jaffa-rpc-library/README.md

 This library was created to provide communication between applications running on different JVMs through interface method calls.
 Key features:
-- Very easy to use
-- Sync & async method calls - type determined by client, not server
+- Sync & async method calls - type of communication determined by client, not server
 - One interface could have multiple server implementations - client choose the right one by specifying target module.id
-- User-provided timeout for both sync/async calls
+- Request-scoped timeout for both sync/async calls
 - High throughput with Kafka and low latency with ZMQ
 - User could specify custom security provider (see example below)